Buying an ethically sourced diamond

 Today, many of our buyers want to know where their diamonds originate.
 Few jewellers disclose the origin of their diamonds.
 Interestingly, most jewellers do not actually know where their diamonds originate.
-Instead, they rely on jewellery manufacturers and diamond merchants without questioning origin.
+Today, a new ethically conscious consumer looks deeper into the supply chain.
+This is especially relevant where so much controversy caused media attention through the subject of Blood Diamonds.

 A growing number of buyers now look deeper into the supply chain.
 Many millenials seek additional assurances.
 As a result, we spend a great deal of time sourcing traceable diamonds.
 Furthermore, our fully traceable diamonds come with the assurance of 100% ethical standards.